ITV/servicebox/README.md

   def apply(config: DbConfig): Service.Spec[IO] = {

-    def dbConnect(endpoints: Endpoints): IO[Unit] =
+    // this will be re-attempted if an error is raised when running the query def dbConnect(endpoints: Endpoints): IO[Unit] =
       for {
         _ <- IOLogger.info("Attempting to connect to DB ...")